jeanfrancoislarente/sitecore-demo-blog/_posts/azure-vmss-agents.md

 ---
-title: 'Add Parallel Build Power to your CI Pipelines'
+title: 'Walkthrough: Add Parallel Build Power to your Azure Pipelines with Virtual Machine Scale Sets'
 excerpt: "We've discovered the beauty of Virtual Machine Scale Sets (VMSS) in Azure.
-I'll show how you can easily create scale sets for different Windows or Linux versions and configure Azure pipeline agent pools to use them - it's built in!"
+This is a step-by-step guide on how you can create scale sets for different Windows or Linux versions and configure Azure pipeline agent pools to use them - it's built in!"
 date: '2021-02-08T07:00:00.322Z'
 author: 'jeanfrancoislarente'
 primaryTopic: 'DevOps'